I think to add to what Dr. Makhambeni said, we do acknowledge this problem

 Environmental

 role-players will also advise us on how to protect the environment.
-So, we

 have drawn in as many people that we could get hold of, especially